15 Mistakes That Are Ruining Your Frozen French Fries

 Timing is everything for maximum flavor.
 Seasoning too early can lead to fries losing their crunch, while too late might mean the seasoning won’t stick.

 For best results, season immediately after the fries come out of the oven or fryer.
-They’ll be hot enough to make the seasoning adhere properly.
+They’ll be hot enough to make the seasoning adhere perfectly.

 8. Shaking or Flipping at the Wrong Time

-Patience leads to an ideal crunch.
+Patience leads to a perfect crunch.
 Moving your fries too early can disrupt their crisping process.

 Wait until they’ve formed a solid crust before flipping or shaking.
 Doing so at the halfway mark ensures even cooking.